Sanskar329/Sales_prediction/README.md

 1.)Analyse dataset and perform exploratory data analysis.

-2.)Treat the missing values appropriately

-3.)Deal with categorical data.

-4.)Normalize the data.
+2.)Preprocess Data

-5.)Fit regression models and compute RMSE and R-Square.
+3.)Fit regression models and compute RMSE and R-Square.

-6.)Apply regularization techniques on the data.

-7.)Loop through various regularization parameters to display and compare R-Square.
+4.)Loop through various regularization parameters to display and compare R-Square.

-8.)Fit residual plots .
+5.)Fit residual plots .

-9.)Give analysis on which independent variables have significant impact on the Sales of an outlet , call it as a best model.
+6.)Give analysis on which independent variables have significant impact on the Sales of an outlet , call it as a best model.

-10.)Using this best model, predict the values of sales for the given test data and compute RMSE and R-Square.
+7.)Using this best model, predict the values of sales for the given test data and compute RMSE and R-Square.